 So, grab a deep-fried treat (that eventually you may want to throw at us) and dig in.
 Here's how nearly five decades of Grandstand entertainment stack up according to our music-snob ears.

 - REVIEW: Jackson 5 charms Iowa State Fair crowd during 1971 Grandstand show

-- New things to see at the 2017 Iowa State Fair
+- Your guide to food, concerts and fun at the 2019 Iowa State Fair

-- 20 things that even an Iowa State Fair fanatic can miss
+- From the archives: 20 things that even an Iowa State Fair fanatic can miss

 Performers: Jefferson Starship, Alabama, Rock ‘N’ Roll Reunion IV, Ronnie Milsap with Juice Newton, Tennessee Ernie Ford, Wayne Newton, and the Oak Ridge Boys.